s-mriddhi/portfolio/README.md

 Portfolio Website

 This is a personal portfolio website built with React.
 It serves as a comprehensive showcase of your skills, works, and personal branding.
 The project is designed to provide an engaging and professional presentation of your capabilities.

 Components Overview

 NavBar: A responsive navigation bar that helps users easily navigate different sections of the website.
-Intro: A welcoming section with a brief introduction about my and my professional background.
+Intro: A welcoming section with a brief introduction about myself and my professional background.
 Skills: Highlights technical skills, tools, and technologies proficient in.
 Works: A showcase of key projects with images, descriptions, and links to live demos or repositories.
 Contact: A contact section that allows visitors to reach out via a form .